Revision 08-1; Effective January 1, 2008

 Most SNAP EDGs with associated TANF EDGs meet the SR criteria.

-For SR households, assign a six-month certification period regardless of whether the certification period corresponds to the redetermination due date of the associated TANF EDG.
+For SR households, assign a six-month certification period whether or not the certification period corresponds to the redetermination due date of the associated TANF EDG.

 TP 08